hubtype/botonic/packages/botonic-plugin-text-classification/README.md

 ## Require the plugin

-The plugin must be required in the `src/plugins.js` and defining the locales of trained models into the options.
+The plugin must be required in the `src/plugins.js` and the locales of the trained models must be defined in their options.

-> **Note:** The order of provided locales matters.
-In case locale detection fails, the first one in the array will be used as a fallback.
+**Locales order matters.** In case locale detection fails, the first one in the array will be used as a fallback.

 ```javascript
 export const plugins = [